Server Lock Files

 Server-side client workspace locks are taken when a client command will update metadata or client workspace files.
-They are specific to each named client workspace and are used to serialize certain Perforce commands issued from that workspace.
+They are specific to each named client workspace and are used to serialize certain commands issued from that workspace.
 When a command that requires a client workspace lock runs, it first must acquire the lock.
 If any other command from the list of commands below is running from that same client workspace, the command will block until the other command completes and releases the lock.

 p4 change [ -i | -d | -t | -U ]